gcatanese/HerokuFiles/app/doc/Github.md

 Generate a Github Access Token necessary to authenticate the API calls: go to `Account -> Settings -> Developer Settings -> Personal Access Token`

-Grant the token the necessary privileges (read/write into repositories) and **never** show or share your tokens.
+Grant the token the necessary privileges (read/write into repositories) and **NEVER** show or share your tokens.

 See Github documentation if unsure: [Creating a personal access token ](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)